beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Sasuke wove signs, took a breath, and brought a finger to his mouth.
 "Fire Style: Great Fireball Technique!"</br>
 Fire Style was the specialty of the Uchihas.
 The flames he released enveloped the water pellets of his opponent, evaporating them instantly.</br>
 "What?!
 Water Style can be done in by Fire Style?!" his opponent shouted, upon seeing her own technique disappear without ever touching Sasuke.
 He looked over and saw a short girl with a childish face standing there.</br>
 "Chino, get back!"
-Now a brawny man appeard, as if to push the girl "Chino" back.
+Now a brawny man appeared, as if to push the girl "Chino" back.
 Kunai at the ready, he tossed it at Sasuke, the tip aiming straight at his heart.</br>
 It stabbed into the bamboo behind him.
 Rrrrrip!
 The oversized grass exploded backward.</br>
 "Wind's changing nature hm?"
 Sasuke noted.
 The kunai, cloaked in wind chakra, had expanded the air inside the node of the bamboo and ruptured it.</br>
 "Hey!
 You youngsters, what are you at?!
 Hurry up and take him down!" the old man shouted.</br>
 "Whaaaat?!
 No one told me he was this strong!"
 Chino frowned and stared at Sasuke.
 And then she gasped and pointed at his eye.
-"No! no way!
+"No!
+No way!
 Look, Nowaki!
 That eye... the Saringan!"</br>
 A surprised look rose up on the face of the large man, who was apparently Nowaki.
 "Is that real?"</br>
 You listen, you spineless brats!
 You're gonna be like that, then I'll do it!
 Dark Thunder, I'll get vengeance for my daughterr!"
 Clutching his bamboo lance, the old man charged once more.</br>
 Sasuke didn't have a chance to even ask what was going on; in any case, he had no choice.
 "Hah!"
 He pushed out a hard breath, and took his sword in hand.</br>